Tom Paxton: Later career

 In 2008, Paxton rewrote his song "I'm Changing My Name to Chrysler", about the federal loan guarantee to Chrysler in 1979, as "I Am Changing My Name to Fannie Mae", about the 700 billion dollar "bailout of the U.S. financial system".
 He continues to perform yearly tours of the United States and UK.

 In March 2015, Paxton released the studio album Redemption Road.
 In January 2017, Paxton released Boat in the Water, his sixty-third album.

-Paxton is now in "semi-retirement", though he still performs occasional shows and did a 10 venue UK tour in 2017.
+Paxton is now in "semi-retirement", though he still performs occasional shows and did a ten-venue UK tour in 2017.

 Paxton toured the UK in 2018 and 2019 (11 venues), accompanied by The Don Juans.
 His shows featured his 2011 song "What if, no matter" ("He couldn't lay his hands on a gun").

+Paxton has released several studio records in recent years, including Together in collaboration with John McCutcheon in 2023 and All New with Cathy Fink and Marcy Marxer.
+He has had a creative renaissance late in his career, co-writing multiple times a week with an array of artists including John McCutcheon, Jackson Emmer, and Buffalo Rose.
+Paxton and Buffalo Rose collaborated on a version of his song "I Give You the Morning" on their co-release Rabbit in 2022.

 Personal life and family

-Paxton married his wife, Midge (born Margaret Anne Cummings, February 23, 1945), in 1963.
-They have two daughters, Jennifer and Kate, and three grandsons.
+Paxton was married to Margaret "Midge" Anne Cummings from 1963 until her death from a long illness in 2014.
+The couple have two daughters, Jennifer and Kate, and three grandsons.
 Jennifer is a history professor who has published courses for The Teaching Company.

-Midge Paxton died June 1, 2014 after a long illness.
+Over the years, the Paxtons traveled extensively as Midge supported her husband's performing career and they took part in civil rights and antiwar demonstrations.
+They lived for two years in London, where Midge frequently performed before they returned to East Hampton, New York, every summer and were part of a large network of friends who shared music interests, cookouts and holiday celebrations.
+After spending a few summers in Amagansett, the Paxtons finally moved to East Hampton in 1967, buying a house on Egypt Close the following year, where Midge said she was particularly proud of her work in the early women's rights movement.

-He has described his political views in the following way: "My own politics more or less resembled Will Rogers's politics.
+Paxton has described his political views in the following way: "My own politics more or less resembled Will Rogers's politics.
 He had said that he belonged to no organized political party — he was a Democrat ... being young and impassioned almost automatically put me over on the radical side of most issues.
 Being older, I find myself still more or less there, somewhat to my surprise."